-- Cover Version: "Back Door Man" was covered by The Doors on their debut The Doors.
+- Cover Version: "Back Door Man" was covered by The Doors on their debut The Doors (Album).
 Soundgarden covered "Smokestack Lightnin'".
-"How Many More Times" on Led Zeppelin's Led Zeppelin was inspired by Howlin' Wolf's "How Many More Years" and "Lemon Song"" from Led Zeppelin's Led Zeppelin II was plagiarized almost note-for-note from "Killing Floor", with some other blues songs mixed in.
+"How Many More Times" on Led Zeppelin's Led Zeppelin (1969) was inspired by "How Many More Years?"; "Lemon Song" from Led Zeppelin II was plagiarized almost note-for-note from "Killing Floor", with some other blues songs mixed in.
 A lawsuit from Chess Records in the early '70s and an out-of-court settlement have given him the credit he deserves.

-- Guttural Growler: His deep and powerful growling voice sounds very impressive.
+- Guttural Growler: His deep, powerful growling voice sounds very impressive.
 Compare him to Captain Beefheart and you immediately hear that he copied his vocal style eerily perfect.

 - Intercourse with You: "Crawling King Snake" and "Back Door Man" are to be understood as referring to a phallic symbol and "a man having an affair with a married woman, presumably while the husband is away at war, using the back door as an entrance & exit symbolically".

-- Scary Black Man and Scary Musician, Harmless Music: He was an imposing man, 6'3" and 275 pounds, and had a voice that made him sound like he was fifteen feet tall.
+- Scary Black Man and Scary Musician, Harmless Music: He was an imposing man, 6'3" and 275 pounds, and had a voice that made him sound like he was 15 feet tall.
 His physical presence and raw, dark, intense vocal style was well known for scaring the living bejesus out of his audience.
-Yet in reality he was a nice and friendly person — even if he was known to swear a lot.
+Yet in reality, he was a nice and friendly person — even if he was known to swear a lot.

 - Iggy Pop sang the entire Fun House album by The Stooges with Howlin' Wolf's vocals in mind.